-The following plans and projects were approved or were ongoing in 2022 and amended the General Plan and/or General Plan land use maps:
+The following plans and projects were approved, adopted, or ongoing in 2023 and amended the General Plan and/or General Plan land use maps:

-1. Brooklyn Basin - Approved, Ongoing Construction in 2022
+1. Brooklyn Basin - Approved, Ongoing Construction in 2023

 288 9th Ave, Oakland, CA 94606

 The Brooklyn Basin project site is approximately 64 acres of waterfront property with 3,100 residential units, 200,00 square feet of ground-floor commercial space, and approximately 32 acres of parks and public open space.